DavesCodeMusings/ftpdlite/QUICKSTART.md

 3. Starting the server

 ### Creating a server instance
-There's nothing special here.
 Similar to dozens of other MicroPython libraries, you import a class from a module and instantiate it with a name.
 In this case, the name is _server_.

+You must provide an address value to _host_, otherwise your server will only listen on 127.0.0.1.
+This must be an actual address and not 0.0.0.0 (to specify any) as this will cause PASV transfers will break.

 ```
 from ftpdlite import FTPd
+wifi_ip_address = wlan.ifconfig()[0]
-server = FTPd()
+server = FTPd(host=wifi_ip_address)
 ```
 _Figure 3: Creating the server instance_